If you have been accepted to UB, this overview will help you understand how to navigate the process of successfully getting started.

 The State University of New York (SUNY) requires all UB students to acknowledge receipt of and affirm our UB Rules and Regulations.
 You may do this by logging on to the HUB Student Center through MyUB and reviewing your "holds" box.
 Click on the hold for rules and regulations to see the affirmation screen, where you can view and affirm them.
 We also recommend reviewing the Graduate School policy library.

 The University at Buffalo requires all new graduate students to pass "Sexual Assault Prevention for Graduate Students," an online education requirement, in addition to coursework for your field of study.
-Sexual Assault Prevention for Graduate Students is available on the Wellness Education Services website.
+Sexual Assault Prevention for Graduate Students is available on the Student Life Gateway.

 Make a list of the courses you plan to take, along with the course registration numbers.
 The registration numbers are online at UB's Office of the Registrar or listed under the HUB Student Center in MyUB.
 Discuss your options with your department or assigned advisor.
 Please note if you need to take undergraduate courses while in your graduate program, you need to fill out a petition for course credit outside your primary academic career and get appropriate approval to register for the course(s).
 You will be charged graduate level tuition and fees for undergraduate coursework, as you are a graduate student.